-Power-One Aurora Micro first look September 19, 2013Posted by Maury Markowitz in solar.
+Power-One Aurora Micro mini-review September 19, 2013Posted by Maury Markowitz in solar.

 I had my first chance to try out the new Power-One Aurora Micro last week.
 It’s part a small twelve-panel install that we deliberately built with six PowerOnes and six Enphase M215′s.
 The system isn’t fully operational yet so I don’t have any production numbers to share, but that will definitely follow.
 Here’s some preliminary thoughts…

 In most ways the Micro and M215 are similar.
 Both are single-panel inverters, bucking the trend towards dual-panel boxes that SolarEdge and Tigo has been inching toward.
 Both systems use custom “trunk cables” to connect the inverters to each other.
-And both use wireline communications to send performance information to a data recording box, which in turn sends it to the internet over an Ethernet cable – neither supports WiFi or has any sort of local monitoring interface.
+And both use wireline communications to send performance information to a data recording box, which lacks any sort of useful local interface.
 The biggest difference is the power ratings, the M215 puts out a maximum of 225 Watts, while the Micro is available in 250 and 300 Watt versions – the only difference between these two is the price.

 Size and Weight

 The most surprising difference between the Micro and the M215 is the size.
 There’s no way to describe this except through an image, which I’ve posted on the right.
 The larger size of the Micro is not an illusion, it really is about 50% larger than the M215.

 I haven’t seen the Enphase M250 yet, but it’s basically the same size as the M215.
 So the much larger size of the Micro is not explained by its higher power rating.

 Just as curious is the difference in weight – there doesn’t seem to be one.
 Whatever is taking up all that room in the box, it doesn’t weigh much.
 Film caps perhaps?

 Cabling and installation